miermans/aio-snowplow-python-tracker/CONTRIBUTING.md

 ### Getting your pull request merged

 If your pull request is fairly chunky, there might be a non-trivial delay between the moment the pull request is approved and the moment it gets merged.
 This is because your pull request will have been scheduled for a specific milestone which might or might not be actively worked on by a maintainer at the moment.

-### Contributor license agreement

-We require outside contributors to sign a Contributor license agreement (or CLA) before we can merge their pull requests.
-You can find more information on the topic in [the dedicated wiki page](https://github.com/snowplow/snowplow/wiki/CLA).
-The @snowplowcla bot will guide you through the process.

 ## Getting in touch